Citrate Utilization Test: Principle, Procedure, Results

 Although uncommon, natural E. coli variants that are citrate positive have been isolated.
 Citrate-negative strains of E. aerogenes have also been found.

 Citrate utilization test is often used as a part of a battery of tests (IMViC) used to identify gram-negative pathogens of the Enterobacteriaceae family.
 For instance, test kits such as the API-20E and Enterotube II include citrate utilization medium as one of the diagnostic tests.

 - Luxuriant growth on the slant without an accompanying color change may indicate a positive test.
 However, if the agar does not turn blue on further incubation, the test should be repeated with a smaller inoculum.

-- Do not inoculate from broth cultures, due to carryover of media.
+- Do not inoculate from broth cultures due to the carryover of media.

 - To avoid false-positive reactions, use a light inoculum to prevent the carryover of substances from previous media.

-- Results of the citrate utilization test alone are not sufficient for identification up to the species level.
+- The citrate utilization test results alone are insufficient for identification up to the species level.

 References and further reading

 - Clinical Microbiology Procedures Handbook, Fourth Edition.
 (2016).
 In Clinical Microbiology Procedures Handbook, Fourth Edition.
 American Society of Microbiology. https://doi.org/10.1128/9781555818814

 - Color Atlas and Textbook of Diagnostic Microbiology, Koneman, 5th edition